kaspermarstal/plprql/README.md

 (1 row)
 ```

-You can also run PRQL directly with the `prql` function which is useful for custom SQL in ORMs.
-For example:
+You can also run PRQL directly with the `prql` function which is useful for custom SQL in ORMs:

 ```sql
 select prql('from matches | filter player == ''Player1''', 'player1_cursor');